sadanandpai/git-guide/README.md

 ### 22. I am trying to rebase my branch with same or other branch.
 As I have many commits, I am getting lot of conflicts on every commit rebase.

-In such cases, you can first squash all commits to one commit (Refer 20).
+You can first squash all commits to one commit (Refer 20).
 Once ready rebase the branch and resolve all conflicts in a single go.

 <br>
 <br>